 We have two ten pin bowling alleys in York.
-Ten Pin has been in place for many years whilst Hollywood Bowl opened in the summer of 2020.
+Ten Pin has been in place for many years whilst Hollywood Bowl opened more recently.
 As well as bowling both have a cafe and arcade.

 See our review of Hollywood Bowl here.